 2003 PhD Biosciences The University of Birmingham

+Twin studies have shown that disgust sensitivity is heritable implying the existence of ‘disgust genes’.
 The nematode worm Caenorhabditis elegans is routinely used as a genetic model to dissect complex behaviours.
-We and others have established C. elegans as a cost-effective invertebrate model of pathogen avoidance.
-This model will provide a platform for further investigations into the evolutionary role of pathogen avoidance behaviours in host defence and the effect of life-traits such as ageing on pathogen avoidance behaviour.
+We and others have established C. elegans as a cost-effective invertebrate model of disgust that can be used to determine the function of specific genes in disgust.
+This model provides a platform for further investigations into the evolutionary role of disgust in host defence.

 In collaboration with Dr Gini Harrison (Psychology)